-As an expectant mother or birth parent, you may be wondering how adoption in PA works.
+As an expectant mother or birth parent, you may be wondering, “How does adoption in PA work?”
 It can seem like an overwhelming time deciding whether to place your baby for adoption, but it does not have to be.
-With the right information, you can make a well-informed, best decision for you and your baby.
+With the right information, you can make the best well-informed decision for you and your baby.
 A great place to start when researching adoption in Pennsylvania is at Adoption.com’s resource guide on Adoption in Pennsylvania.
 It is a comprehensive resource guide on PA state adoption laws and regulations for birth parents, as well as information for hopeful adoptive parents.

 Adoption Agencies in the Commonwealth of Pennsylvania

 A great place to start when beginning your research on adoption in PA is to find adoption agencies in PA.
 This list includes a directory of all adoption agencies in the state of PA.
-A list of adoption agencies located in the Commonwealth of Pennsylvania is helpful, but it may be confusing or overwhelming to determine what is a great adoption agency for you and your baby.
+A list of adoption agencies located in the Commonwealth of Pennsylvania is helpful, but it may be confusing or overwhelming to determine which is a great adoption agency for you and your baby.
 Adoption agencies are a wonderful place to begin your process.
 Whether you feel pretty certain of your decision to place your baby for adoption, or are still gathering information on all of your options, adoption agencies are a good starting point.
 There is no pressure or commitment to work with an agency at the onset of the process.
 Deciding which agencies are best to interview can be a daunting step in the process.
-Narrowing the list based on ones located in PA and services provided for birth parents and also hopeful adoptive parents is key.
-Many people, both birth mothers, and adoptive families enter the adoption process for the first time with the preconceived notion that all adoption agencies are the same.
-As the former Executive Director of Joint Council on International Services, I was often asked “what are the best agencies” and if all agencies were the same.
-These agencies are not–so, doing research on sites like Adoption.com and Adoption.org is critical to ensuring you are working with an ethical agency that will support your choices as a birth mother, and be focused on both yours and your baby’s best interests.
+Narrowing the list based on location in PA and services provided for birth parents and hopeful adoptive parents is key.
+Many people (both birth mothers and adoptive families) enter the adoption process for the first time with the preconceived notion that all adoption agencies are the same.
+As the former Executive Director of the Joint Council on International Services, I was often asked, “What are the best agencies?
+Are all agencies the same?”
+Agencies differ, so doing research on sites like Adoption.com and Adoption.org is critical to ensuring you are working with an ethical agency that will support your choices as a birth mother and be focused on both your and your baby’s best interests.

 An expectant parent who has already identified a hopeful adoptive family for her baby will need an adoption attorney to help with her adoption, especially early on in the process after connecting with a prospective adoptive couple.
 Many expectant parents are wondering if he or she can simply use any attorney the couple knows to help finalize the adoption in PA.
 However, this seems like the one place you can use someone you know and trust, but very few attorneys practice adoption law exclusively, and you are not alone in thinking you can ask a general practitioner to help with your adoption.
 Many birth mothers do just that.
 The problem arises when your non-specialized attorney neglects to appropriately address all of the applicable laws regarding adoption in PA.
 Adoption attorneys in PA specialized in understanding applicable Commonwealth of Pennsylvania laws, which usually govern the adoption for the most part, as well as all federal laws pertaining to adoption.